 In an interview with Yale Environment 360 editor Roger Cohn, McKibben described why he is

-working fulltime on the issue, why he thinks a citizens movement is essential for giving President Obama the “political space” necessary to address climate change, why a “cap-and-dividend” system might offer the most potential, and why he believes the jury is still out on whether the most serious impacts of climate change can be avoided.
+Bill McKibbenworking fulltime on the issue, why he thinks a citizens movement is essential for giving President Obama the “political space” necessary to address climate change, why a “cap-and-dividend” system might offer the most potential, and why he believes the jury is still out on whether the most serious impacts of climate change can be avoided.
 “For the moment, I am not spending my time being either optimistic or pessimistic,” he said.
 “I am just working.”

 Yale Environment 360: Until relatively recently you were well-known primarily through your writing on environmental issues, but in the last few years you’ve become equally well-known as an activist on the issue of climate change and raising public awareness of it.
 How did this come about, and why have you been doing this?